siderolabs/talos/website/content/v1.8/reference/kernel.md

 cat config.yaml | zstd --compress --ultra -22 | base64 -w 0
 ```

+Note that this cannot be used to provide a CA certificate for KMS decryption of the `STATE` partition, as this happens before parsing of this parameter.

 #### `talos.platform`

 The platform name on which Talos will run.